Hims vs Ro for GLP-1 Weight Loss: Cost, Dosing, and What You Actually Get

 Ro Body Program pricing

-- $299/mo and up: Tirzepatide (compounded or brand depending on availability).
+- ~$299/mo and up for tirzepatide tiers (compounded or brand depending on availability and state).

 What medications does Ro prescribe?